ewoks-kit/ewoksweb/doc/create_graph.rst

 a subgraph the canvas shows the subgraph internals i.e. another graph.
 To get back on the initial graph click on the topbar left side where a path is created that provides the path to the upper graph.

-Nodes can be conected with links that can be created in 2 ways:
+Nodes can be connected with links that can be created in 2 ways:
  1. by clicking on the handles that the nodes have on their sides and sliding without releasing the click to a handle of another node.
  2. by clicking on a handle and then on another handle.

-Every change you make on a graph including the addition og nodes and links can be undone and redone using the **Undo-Redo** buttons on the top-bar.
+Every change you make on a graph (including the addition of nodes and links) can be undone and redone using the **Undo-Redo** buttons on the top-bar.

 Nodes and Links have **node-properties** and **link-properties** respectively that can be further edited on the sidebar.